-In pre-college education, no vertebrate animals should be used in biological or behavioral experiments that cause pain, injury, stress, or suffering, or interfere in any way with the animal’s normal development, health, behavior, or environment.
+In pre-college education, no vertebrate animals should be used in biological or behavioral experiments that cause pain, injury, stress, suffering, or interfere in any way with the animal’s normal development, health, behavior, or environment.
 As a general rule, procedures that cause pain, injury, stress, or suffering in humans also cause pain, injury, stress, or suffering to other vertebrates.

-F. Barbara Orlans, Ph.D., senior research fellow at the Kennedy Institute of Ethics at Georgetown University, offers some sound advice for thinking about animal use at different levels of education.
+The late F. Barbara Orlans, Ph.D., senior research fellow at the Kennedy Institute of Ethics at Georgetown University, offered some sound advice for thinking about animal use at different levels of education.
 She suggests that policies on the use of animals should relate the educational level of the student to the justification for inflicting pain or death on a sentient animal.
 Beginners should start with projects that do not involve any ethical costs.
 At the primary and secondary school level, projects should not involve any harm to vertebrate animals.
 Guidelines issued by the National Science Teachers Association (NSTA) also discourage harmful experimentation on live animals at the pre-college level.

 Procedures with the potential for causing pain or suffering to a vertebrate animal should always be conducted by highly trained scientists in carefully regulated settings where alternatives have been thoroughly exhausted, pain-killers are readily available, and the potential for new knowledge is great.
 No animals should ever be made to suffer for the purpose of demonstrating well-known facts.